GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Mobile viewers show it as the `Browse` button
 - Any of the viewers might have bugs and interface / library related limitations
   - Some viewers might be slow to load some models, usually if using `WASM` of some library
-- Currently experimental three.js `WebGPU` support is included in experimental `GLTF WebGPU` viewer:
+- Currently experimental three.js `WebGPU` support is included in experimental `GLTF WebGPU` and `OBJ+MTL WebGPU` viewers:
   - Maybe use Chrome browser and enable its WebGPU experimental features to test this viewer (and your computer)
-  - Mobile version of the viewer is available but not properly tested yet
+  - Mobile versions of these viewers are available but not properly tested yet
 - Memory handling should be good, relatively speaking:
   - With every next model loaded the previous model geometries / materials are being disposed of
   - Viewers are webpages so it might be easier to refresh the whole page before loading the next model